-Marcia Barlow, Vice President of Policy and Social Development, oversees “all things UN” for United Families International.
+Marcia Barlow, Vice President of Policy and Senior Advisor, oversees “all things UN” for United Families International.
 She directs the development and updating of the UN Negotiating Guide and oversees research and policy analysis on domestic, as well as international issues.
 Some of Marcia’s favorite UFI projects are the Guide to Family Issues series and UFI’s new “Discussion Group” curriculum.
 She’s particularly interested in the Religious Freedom issue and you’ll often find her testifying at municipal and legislative hearings around the country.
 Marcia holds a Master’s Degree from Harvard University (Kennedy School of Government) where she specialized in public policy.
 She and her husband, Greg, have three children and six grandchildren and she’ll tell you that it doesn’t get better than being a grandma.

 April H Gallart, Commission on the Status of Women (CSW) Coordinator and Director of Mission Relations.
 April attends CSW every year and coordinates UFI team member visits with delegations from around the world.
 April often serves as mission leader on many of these visits, during which UFI team members present materials which assist ambassadors and counselors in promoting the inclusion of family-friendly language in UN documents.
 April maintains and develops relations with missions and delegates through out the year.
 April is bilingual and speaks English and Spanish.
 She worked as a bilingual elementary school teacher for 2 years and frequently uses her Spanish speaking ability during mission visits.
 She holds a Bachelor of Arts in Spanish from CSU Long Beach and a California Teacher’s credential.
 Issues that she is passionate about include parental rights and religious freedom.
 She and her husband, Henry, have 4 children.